IP-CAM/Lingva-Extension-for-OpenCart-v.4.x/README.md

 # opencart-lingva-translate

-Google Translate alternative for OpenCart DB
+Lingva is the open source alternative gateway for the Google Translate API.